Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Engineering Example: Isotropic Damage Problem

 respectively.
 It should be stressed that the function \(\Phi_{\rm shift}\) is independent of \(\hat{\nu}_{k+1}\), hence only dependent on the parameters and constant in the convexification argument \(\hat{\nu}_{k + 1}\).
 Assuming the function \(\varphi^{0}\) is normalised in the sense that \(\inf_{\hat{\nu}} \varphi^{0}(\hat{\nu}) = \varphi^{0}(\mathbbm{1}_d) = 0\), the function \(\tilde{\Phi}\) is also normalised, i.e.~\(\inf_{\hat{\nu}_{k+1}} \tilde{\Phi}(\hat{\nu}_{k+1}; \alpha_{k}) = \tilde{\Phi}(\mathbbm{1}_d) = 0\), where \(\mathbbm{1}_d \in \R^{d}\) denotes the vector containing only ones.
 Consequently, the polyconvex envelope of \(\Phi\) can be obtained from the polyconvexification of the function \(\tilde{\Phi}\) by

 Therefore, \(\tilde{\Phi}^{\pc}\) should be the focus of an approximation by a neural network or a standard algorithm.
 Note that this normalisation is domain independent, and just relies on the split \eqref{eq:splitpc}, considering the contribution \(\Phi_{\shift}\) as a shift.
 Removing the dependence on the previous time step \(\hat{\nu}_{k}\) reduces the polyconvexifaction problem to a one-parameter-dependent family, making the learning feasible.
-In what follows, the neural networks are trained to predict the function \(\tilde{\Phi}^{\pc}\) and the function $\Phi^{\pc}$ is recovered a posteriori by applying the shift \(\Phi_{\rm shift}\) as stated in \eqref{eq:splitpc}.
+In what follows, the neural networks are trained to predict the function \(\tilde{\Phi}^{\pc}\) and the function \(\Phi^{\pc}\) is recovered a posteriori by applying the shift \(\Phi_{\rm shift}\) as stated in \eqref{eq:splitpc}.
+Since the polyconvex envelopes for both \(\Phi\) and \(\tilde{\Phi}\) are not known analytically, the ground truth is computed according to \cref{sec:SVPC}.